thrivinginacademia/grantwriting/README.md

   * Avoid “chartjunk”
   * Must be fully legible when printed in black and white (9 pt Arial font or above)

+> Kelly Krause, Creative Director at the publishing group *Nature*, gave this short presentation on The Basics of Information Design for Scientific Figures.
+{% include youtubePlayer.html id="Lb4uG4rIwPA" %}

 * Integrating displays into text
   * When do you want the reader to look at the display?
 Position as close as possible.
   * Explicitly send them to look at the display.
 E.g. “As can be seen from Fig. 3, …”